Redundancy – reduced rate of tax on genuine loss-of-job payments

 Taxable components – Post 30 June 1983 service and everything else.

-ETPs are concessionally taxed up to the cap amount, the tax rate based on the preservation age limits.
+ETPs are concessionally taxed up to the cap amount, with the amount of the concession (i.e. the reduced tax rate) being based on the preservation age of the employee at 30 June.

 ETP Concessional Caps